 - A wide range of implementations with varying antenna maximum beam forming gain are envisaged.

-- Different beam forming architectures result in different statistical spread of interferer power at the active Rx input (i.e the LNA).
+- Different beam forming architectures result in different statistical spread of interferer power at the active Rx input (i.e. the LNA).

 Traditionally the in-band blocking level has been analysis on a statistical basis based on the 99.99% probability of an interferer being possible.
 This has been used since UTRA where WCDMA modulation was susceptible to blocking and the entire system would be blocked if such an event occurred.
-The NR OFDMA scheme doe not suffer so greatly due to a blocking event hence such a high probability is not required, probabilities between 99% and 99.9% have also been considered.
+The NR OFDMA scheme does not suffer so greatly due to a blocking event hence such a high probability is not required, probabilities between 99% and 99.9% have also been considered.

 In the past the wanted signal has not been considered when studying the interferer level, however with an OTA requirement and a beam forming system when considering a statistical worst case, it is important to consider both the wanted and the interfering signal.
 This is due to the fact that blocking arises when a low power wanted signal and a high-power blocking signal occur simultaneously (the likelihood of this occurring depends on instantaneous power control, scheduling and beam directions) Hence the difference between the wanted signal and the interferer is also important.